webteamfabcoders/pretestplus/README.md

   3. Select the test name.
   4. Enter the quantity of that particular test you want to assign.
   5. Select the school name and then click on "save"

+##Viewing and Editting Parents Accounts

+###- Viewing Parents Accounts###
+  1. To view a particular students profile, Click on "PARENTS" on the menu bar.
+  2. Or Click on "VIEW ALL PARENTS" under "PARENTS" section in the sidebar.
+  3. The list with all parents name will be displayed.
+  4. Click on the parents username to view the his/her profile.

+###- Editting Parents Accounts###
+  1. To view a particular students profile, Click on "PARENTS" on the menu bar.
+  2. Or Click on "VIEW ALL PARENTS" under "PARENTS" section in the sidebar.
+  3. The list with all parents name will be displayed.
+  4. Click on the parents username to view the his/her profile.
+  5. Click on "EDIT ACCOUNT" at the right hand side of the parent name.
+  6. A popup block will open with all the details.
+  7. Edit the fields you want to change and click on "UPDATE ACCOUNT".
+  8. "DEATILS UPDATED SUCCESSFULLY" message will be displayed.
+  9. Click on "DONE".
+  10. The parent account is editted.

 ##Disabling & Re-enabling Accounts##
 ###- Disabling Accounts###